A fair amount of people ask what to wear on the hands for cool and cold weather hiking. Here’s my take.

 For all four seasons, I also bring a shell mitten of some sort.

-On particularly cold and/or windy days, a mitten over a base layer helps retain heat.
+On unusually cold or windy days, a mitten over a base layer helps retain heat.
 When it is snowing or raining out, the shell layer helps keep my inner layers dry.

 What shell to take?